-Which of these U.S. Presidents is NOT mentioned in "We Didn't Start the Fire"?
+Which of these U.S. presidents is NOT mentioned in "We Didn't Start the Fire"?

 Billy Joel's "We Didn't Start the Fire" is a four-minute history lesson disguised as a pop song, cramming 40 years of American chaos into one incredibly catchy tune.
 He name-drops several commanders-in-chief along the way, but when you're trying to fit four decades of history into a single song, somebody's getting left out.
-Which of these U.S. Presidents who served during Joel's timeline failed to make the cut?
+Which of these U.S. presidents who served during Joel's timeline failed to make the cut?

 ▼